larpchronicles/rules/rules-topics/999_changelog.md

 * Clarified only 1 armor tag can be used at one time
 * Removed reference  to Masterwork Armor Bonus
 * Added Spirit Link ritual and effect.
 Clarified with Spirit Lock
+* Changed Create Undead into a Curse of Transformation effect

 ### Magic